 A study has shown that the citrus flavonoid naringenin stimulates DNA repair in prostate cancer cells.

-Half a grapefruit has 38.4 mg of vitamin C which is 64 percent of daily requirement.
+Another health benefit of grapefruit is that half a grapefruit has 38.4 mg of vitamin C which is 64 percent of the daily requirement.

 1 cup of fresh raw pink grapefruit juice has 93.9 mg which is 156 percent of the daily requirement.

 This compares with oranges, which have about 95 mg of vitamin C per 1 cup of oranges.

 Grapefruit contains glutathione, which helps the liver detoxify harmful chemicals.

 According to research at Massachusetts General Hospital it may even help combat hepatitis C infection.

 “Phytonutrients in grapefruit, called limonoids, inhibit tumor formation by promoting the formation of glutathione-S-transferase, a detoxifying enzyme.
 This enzyme sparks a reaction in the liver that helps to make toxic compounds more water soluble for excretion from the body.